-You can easily integrate directly to the internal shipping and fulfillment systems or the third party fulfillment vendors in order to reduce the administration time, reduce the flaws and reduce the shipping time as well.
+You can easily integrate directly to the internal shipping and fulfillment systems or the third-party fulfillment vendors in order to reduce the administration time, reduce the flaws and reduce the shipping time as well.

 Product Inventory Integration

 There are some companies that own thousands of products.
-It is vital that the product info are not manually managed or entered.
+It is vital that the product info is not manually managed or entered.
 Also, it is vital that the site showcases the changes in the product inventory quickly.
 This simply needs custom Point of Sale (POS) or Enterprise Resource Planning (ERP) integration.
 It allows for all the inventory data and product to automatically sync with the site.
 The integration would save enough of time and money by simply: